Windows Mobile Device Center (WMDC) Repair Tutorial

 WMDC Installer (v.
 6.1.6965.0)

-The second step is to determine if the right version of the .NET framework is installed and enabled.
+If WMDC will not open up at all, you need to check that the correct .NET framework is installed and enabled.
 To check if .NET version 3.5 is installed and enabled followed the outlined steps below:

 You can enable the .NET Framework 3.5 through the Windows Control Panel.
 This option requires an Internet connection.

 Press the Windows key on your keyboard, type “Windows Features,” and press Enter.
 The Turn Windows features on or off dialog box appears.

 Below are two different versions, Windows 7 on the left and Windows 10 on the right.
 On Windows 7, select "Microsoft .NET Framework 3.5.1" and on Windows 10, select ".NET Framework 3.5 (Includes .NET 2.0 and 3.0).

 You don't need to select the child items for Windows Communication Foundation (WCF) HTTP Activation and Windows Communication Foundation (WCF) Non-HTTP Activation unless you're a developer or server administrator who requires this functionality.

 Pending no additional Windows related issues with the .NET framework, Windows should install the appropriate files once you hit the "OK" button and WMDC should open.